eletronicagirls/eletronicagirls.github.io/sobre/readme.md

 **2021 ->**

-No mês de janeiro veio um xeque mate para oficialização do grupo, sendo no dia --/--/-- a data oficial da fundação.
+No mês de janeiro veio um xeque-mate para oficialização do grupo, sendo no dia --/--/-- a data oficial da fundação.

 no dia teve a presença na reunião: